 The final piece to optimizing your appointment management process is technology.

-Using the right tools can help the overall patient scheduling process in three core ways:
+Using the right tools can improve the patient scheduling process in three core ways:

 - Simplified metrics/tracking.